-The University of Plymouth wants to give you the best start to your first year of student life by giving you your essential reading for free!
+The University of Plymouth wants to give you the best start to your first year of student life.

 What are eTextbooks?